Updated September 2018.

 3. Bike Like There’s No One Watching (because there probably isn’t)

 Autumn mountain biking is known for tacky conditions, less dust, more comfortable air temperatures, “hero dirt,” and way lest people on the trails and in the park.
-Even in the rain (or sometimes snow) Whistler die-hards keep pedaling and the Whistler Mountain Bike Park is usually open until mid-October.
+Even in the rain (or sometimes snow) Whistler die-hards keep pedaling with the Whistler Mountain Bike Park open until October 8, 2018.
 Mud rules, greasy corners are fun, and filthy clothes and a dirty face only prove how much fun you had.

 4. Walk on Water

 “Out on the lakes the autumn scenery is what it’s all about,” Todd says.
-“Especially those days when the winds are really calm, everything is quiet and you get a nice visual blast from all the fall colours in the trees and maybe a dusting of snow on the mountains.it’s totally serene.”
+“Especially those days when the winds are really calm, everything is quiet and you get a nice visual blast from all the fall colours in the trees and maybe a dusting of snow on the mountains.
+It’s totally serene.”
+Todd’s Whistler paddleboard video shows exactly how nice it is out there on the water.

 5. Fishy Business